sayanriju/framework/modules/captcha/README.md

     print_r($data['cap']);

 ## Tips
-- Look at the `/modules/test/vm` path you will find a form validation example which is use the captcha module.
+- Look at the `/modules/test/vm` path you will find a validation in model example which is use the captcha module.